jef41/tilt-micro-bridge/comp_guide.md

 the blurred files are development files on the test computer, ignore those.
 If the files on the Pico do not show, try clicking the 3 horizontal lines in the bottom left part of the Thonny window, select Refresh.

 ## Configuration
-Using Thonny, double click on teh _config.json_ file. todo...
+Using Thonny, double click on the _config.json_ file. todo...
 These [examples of configuration files](/examples/config_json.md) might help as a starting point.
 The configuration section below details each option.